paobranco/MetaUtil/README.md

 *****

 ### References
 [1] Branco, P. and Torgo, L. and Ribeiro, R.P.
-(2018) *"MetaUtil: Meta Learning for Utility Maximization in Regression"* submitted to the UDM2018: 1st International Workshop on Utility-Driven Mining
+(2018) *"MetaUtil: Meta Learning for Utility Maximization in Regression"* submitted to DS 2018: the 21st International Conference on Discovery Science. (**submitted**)
-Held in conjunction with the 24th ACM SIGKDD Conference (KDD 2018). (**submitted**)